WerghiMedArbi/IMDB_Web_Scraping_and_Sentiment_Analysis/README.md

 and saving the data collected as an excel file.

-2- Data Cleaning for the data collected
+2- Data Visualisation and Data Cleaning

 3- Applying an algorithm for analyzing feelings through comments obtainedfor a film.